LoginRadius/docs/content/guide/auth-page-advanced-editor/index.md

 # Advanced Editor

-The Advanced Editor allows you to manually edit the HTML, scripts, and CSS that make up your LoginRadius Auth Page (IDX).
+The Advanced Editor allows you to manually edit the HTML, Scripts, and CSS that make up your LoginRadius Auth Page (IDX).

 > Note: You must have a **Developer** plan subscription or higher to access the **Advanced Editor** section.